HPU's Annual Security and Fire Safety Report

 Responsible University Officials and Departments

 The Director of Safety and Security is responsible for the development, implementation and maintenance of this policy as it relates to fire and life safety.
 He is also responsible of this policy as it relates to fire system testing.
 The Office of Safety and Security is the responsible office for fire and life safety.
-The Facilities Director is responsible for the maintenance of the fire systems.
+The Office of Safety and Security along with the Physical Plant is responsible for the maintenance of the fire systems.
+Assisting at the Physical Plant will be the Assistant Vice President of Operations, Procurement and Facililties, Facilities Manager and the Facilities Coordinator.

 Who is Governed by this Policy